docker-archive/docker-ce/components/cli/docs/reference/commandline/run.md

 connectivity, containers connected to the same multi-host network but launched from different Engines can also communicate in this way.

+> **Note**
+>
-> **Note**: Service discovery is unavailable on the default bridge network.
+> Service discovery is unavailable on the default bridge network.
+Containers can
-> Containers can communicate via their IP addresses by default.
-To communicate
+> communicate via their IP addresses by default.
+To communicate by name, they
-> by name, they must be linked.
+> must be linked.

 You can disconnect a container from a network using the `docker network disconnect` command.